 Yet when you ask her what she did yesterday, she has difficulty recalling the specifics.
 You notice that more often, you need to help her find misplaced glasses, and sometimes you have to remind her of appointments she scheduled.
 As this becomes more common, you want to learn about how short term memory loss can affect her lifestyle.

-When caring for an aging loved one, it’s important to understand the difference between normal age-related memory loss and more serious health concerns that might affect a person’s overall behavior and lifestyle.
+When caring for an aging loved one, it’s important to understand the difference between normal short term memory loss and more serious health concerns like Alzheimer’s, that might affect a person’s overall behavior and lifestyle.

 What is Short Term Memory Loss?